 Finca Bellavista is one of the most unique and coolest places to stay in Costa Rica.
 This eco-community is set in the middle of the Costa Rican jungle along the Pacific Coast.
 It’s a stunning track of secondary and primary forest with a network of hiking trails to explore on your own.
-Rooms here come in the form of treehouses spread throughout the forest, some an hour plus hike from the main lodge so make sure you book accordingly.
+Rooms here come in the form of treehouses spread throughout the forest, some an hour-plus hike from the main lodge, make sure you book accordingly.

 The whole community is off the grid and runs on solar power.
-Guests should be prepared to be pretty self-sufficient when visiting although there is a main kitchen dishing up tasty Costa Rican classics for those who don’t want to cook.
-With a down to earth vibe, it attracts a clientele in search of a digital detox and good conversation.
-Treehouses start at $100 a night, food not included but you will have access to their amazing grounds and hiking.
+Guests should be prepared to be pretty self-sufficient when visiting, although there is a main kitchen dishing up tasty Costa Rican classics for those who don’t want to cook.
+With a down-to-earth vibe, it attracts a clientele in search of digital detox and good conversation.
+Treehouses start at $100 a night, food not included, but you will have access to their amazing grounds and hiking.

 Casitas Tenorio, Bijagua

-A collection of casitas spread among a hamlet of a primary rainforest.
-The bed and breakfast is family run and very active in the rural community.
+Casticas is a collection of casitas that are eco-friendly and spread among a hamlet of primary rainforest.
+This bed and breakfast is family-run and very active in the rural community.
 We loved the rooms, murals, and the location of Casitas Tenorio.
-As soon as I walked into our adorable casita I told Cameron that this is what I wanted my house to look like.
+As soon as I walked into our adorable casita, I told Cameron that this is what I wanted my house to look like.

 Villa Beuna Onda, Guanacaste

+Still wondering where to stay in Costa Rica?
+Why not a private beach villa!
 Villa Buena Onda is an all-inclusive adult-only villa that sits high above Playa Hermosa in Guanacaste.
 There are only eight rooms in this large villa so the setting is intimate and private.
 It’s perfect for honeymooners or adult family getaways.
-The pool and swim up bar provide stunning sunsets over the coastline.
+The pool and swim-up bar provide stunning sunsets over the coastline.

-If you hang around here at night to watch the sunset you’ll also get a chance to drink a cocktail during their happy hour.
-Rooms are sizable and very comfortable with all the modern amenities you could need.
-It’s all-inclusive with attentive staff helping those looking to unwind in Guanacaste.
-This property is not walking distance to the beach, but they do provide complimentary shuttles should you wish to walk on the Costa Rican sand.
+If you hang around here at night to watch the sunset, you’ll also get a chance to drink a cocktail during their happy hour.
+Rooms are sizable and very comfortable, with all the modern amenities you could need.
+It’s all-inclusive, with attentive staff helping those looking to unwind in Guanacaste.
+This property is not within walking distance to the beach, but they provide complimentary shuttles should you wish to walk on the Costa Rican sand.
 Rates start at $225 per person a night, all-inclusive.

 El Silencio Lodge, Bajos Del Toro